kaine0x00/dotfiles/README.md

 - Frontend development
 - JavaScript (will need it further in school)
-- Upload of automization scripts as bonus content (I have many, just have to clean them upp and make them more general purpose)
 - List of dependencies and programs needed for a complete experience

 ## Neovim Features